ivan-paleo/publish-micro-image/README.md

 ## Recommendations
 Even if we sometimes tend to assume that there is only one way to process an image, there are in fact often several methods or algorithms to do so, and there are always various settings to adjust.
-This is why it is important to **be as precise as possible when reporting about the processing** (see section [Reporting](#reporting)).
+Additionally, some processing happens before you get the raw data from the instrument.
+This is why it is important to **be as precise as possible when reporting about the acquisition and processing**  (see section [Reporting](#reporting)).

 It is also crucial to **process all images of a dataset in the same way**.
 This might seem obvious, but different processing methods might produce results that might appear identical/similar even if they actually are different.
 Processing all images in the same way ensures that all images are comparable at least within a dataset.
 Of course, this is true only if **the images were acquired in the same way**!
 So, while the details are more nuanced, I believe the message is clear and every analyst should try his/her/their best to acquire and process images and data in a consistent and comparable manner.